 What Is a Meat Thermometer?

-A meat thermometer is a device with a probe that can be inserted into a piece of meat or other food (or a cup of cider, brew kettle, etc.) to quickly read the internal temperature of the object in question.
-There are two basic categories of meat thermometer: analog and digital.
+A meat thermometer is a device with a probe that can be inserted into a piece of meat or other food (or a cup of cider, brew kettle, etc.) to quickly read the internal temperature of the substance in question.
+There are two basic categories of meat thermometer: Analog and digital.

-Within the digital category, there is a diverse range of options across the price and performance spectrum.
+Within the digital category, there are a number of options across the price and performance spectrum.
 There are instant-read digital meat thermometers, wireless meat thermometers with Bluetooth connectivity, dual probe units, and oh so much more.
 That said, there are still benefits to the classic analog meat thermometer, which we’ll discuss a bit later.